There is No Science of Economics

 Alfred Marshall had passed away in 1924, but many economists, especially at Cambridge, continued in his footsteps rather than choosing to follow the innovations of Keynes.
 These came to be known as "Neoclassical economists."
 The first problem with so-called Neoclassical economics is right in the name - its adherents aspire not to be careful and open-minded scientists, who will go wherever the evidence takes them, but as valiant protectors of a tradition they deem "classical," appealing to the authority of the great men who founded that tradition as unassailably esteemed and revered.
 They hold to the old assumptions of previous economists that produce supply and demand curves, etc., etc., etc..
 Their attitude is "We have never questioned these assumptions so far - so why should we question them now?"

 The second problem has already been indicated: that they interpret Adam Smith so badly that they utterly falsify him, and their doctrine is so mangled that it really bares not even the slightest resemblance to what Adam Smith actually wrote.
 Unlike Smith, they were, to a man, marginalists, and most were essentially proponents of the subjective theory of value in one form or another.
-In truth, the ideas of Neoclassical economics have almost nothing to do with Smith, and everything to do with the Austrian school, whose ideas they steal without giving credit.
+In truth, the ideas of Neoclassical economics have almost nothing to do with Smith, and everything to do with the Austrian school, whose ideas they steal - often without giving credit.
 In fact, the term "Neoclassical economics" was coined by Thorstein Veblen all the way back in 1900, in his article "Preconceptions of Economic Science," where he noted that "The so-called Austrian school is scarcely distinguishable from the neo-classical, unless it be in the different distribution of emphasis."

 The third problem with Neoclassical economics is that the term has been overused, used so much by so many different people that it has lost all meaning.
-While it was never tethered to Smith or the other classical economists of the 18th century in any determinative sense, through linguistic drift it has long since lost whatever denotation it may have had.
+It was never tethered to Smith or the other classical economists of the 18th century in any determinative sense, and through linguistic drift it has long since lost whatever denotation it may have had.
 So what does it really mean?
 In essence, it has become a euphemism.
 Austrian economics has become considered "heterodox," and thus beyond the pale of academic respectability, but academics can vaguely embrace the positions of the Austrians while still being considered "mainstream" by calling them "Neoclassical".
 In other words, Neoclassical economics is watered-down Austrian economics, Austrian economics with plausible deniability.
 Doing Austrian economics is the same as doing "Neoclassical" economics, but with a meaner tone of voice.
 But since Neoclassical economists need that plausible deniability to remain respectable, there can be no clear demarcation that distinguishes Neoclassical economics as a category, and so the meaning of "Neoclassical" is constantly shifting with academic fashion, itself determined by external political pressures - like whom one has to please in order to secure grants for one's research.
 So as prevailing political winds shift, the research shifts.
 For instance, Keynesian economics had been, to some large degree, discredited in economics departments across the country until 2007 - until another crisis made Keynesianism suddenly fashionable again.
 So it goes.

 So, in order to understand Neoclassical economics, it is necessary to investigate its dirty little secret, Austrian economics.
 As previously mentioned, Austrian economics had been inaugurated by Carl Menger.
 His students included Henryk Grossman, and most importantly Ludwig Von Mises.
 Mises fought in the artillery on the side of Austria in World War I and then became economic advisor to the War Department.
 After the war, he became economic advisor to Engelbert Dollfuss, the Austro-fascist dictator of Austria, and, after Dollfuss's assassination, advisor to Otto von Habsburg, who was the claimant to be Emperor of the Austrian Empire.
 He also secured a position at the University of Vienna, where he became mentor to a young Friedrich Hayek.
 In 1934, he moved to Switzerland, where he was briefly a professor of International Studies, and during this time, in 1938, he was asked to participate in the Colloque Walter Lippmann, organized in Paris by the French philosopher Louis Rougier.
 Rougier worked for the nazi-occupied Vichy government during World War II, and claimed after the war that he had met with Winston Churchill to form a secret alliance between Churchill and the Vichy leader, Marshall Petain - a claim that was officially denied by the French government.
 Also after the war, Rougier became well-known for his articles strenuously opposing the épuration, the French equivalent of denazification.
 In 1951, he petitioned the United Nations that the Allies had committed human rights abuses during the liberation of Paris.
 Much later in life, Rougier allied himself with far-right "Nouvelle Droite" theorist Alan de Benoist.